kentcdodds/api-check/README.md

 *Note: React `propTypes` __does__ support `shape`, however it __does not__ support the `strict` option*

-If you add `strict = true` to the `shape`, then it will enforce that the given object does not have any extra properties outside those specified in the `shape`.
+If you add `.strict` to the `shape`, then it will enforce that the given object does not have any extra properties outside those specified in the `shape`.
 See below for an example...

 ```javascript